-The table below provides information about outstanding equity awards for each of our named executive officers as of December 31, 2011.
+The table below provides information about outstanding equity awards for each of our named executive officers as of December 31, 2012.

-Stock Awards
+St ock Awards

-Equity Incentive Plan
+Name Number of Time- Based Shares or Units of Stock That Have Not Vested (#) (1) Market Value of Time-Based Shares or Units of Stock That Have Not Vested (\$) (2) Number of Unearned Performance- Based Shares, Units or Other Rights That Have Not Vested (#) (3) Market or Payout Value of Unearned Performance- Based Shares, Units or Other Rights That Have Not Vested (\$) (2)

-Number of Shares or Units of Stock That Market Value of Shares or Units of Stock That Have Awards: Number of Unearned Shares, Units or Other Rights That Equity Incentive Plan Awards: Market or Payout Value of Unearned Shares, Units
+Ernest S. Rady - -

-Name Have Not Vested (#) (1) Not Vested (\$) (2) Have Not Vested (#) (3) or Other Rights That Have Not Vested (\$) (2)
+John W. Chamberlain 90,000 2,513,700 135,000 3,770,550

-Ernest S. Rady
+Robert F. Barton 67,500 1,885,275 101,250 2,827,913

-John W. Chamberlain 90,000 1,845,900 135,000 2,768,850
+Adam Wyll 22,500 628,425 33,750 942,638

-Robert F. Barton 67,500 1,384,425 101,250 2,076,638
+Patrick Kinney 18,000 502,740 27,000 754,110

-Adam Wyll 22,500 461,475 33,750 692,213
+(1) The restricted stock awards vest, based on continued employment, in two substantially equal installments on each of the third and fourth anniversaries of the date of grant.
+Dividends are paid on the entirety of the grant from the date of the grant.

-Patrick Kinney 18,000 369,180 27,000 553,770
+(2) Market value has been calculated as the closing market price of our common stock at December 31, 2012, the last trading day of 2012, of \$27.93, multiplied by the outstanding shares of unvested restricted stock for each named executive officer.

-- (1) The restricted stock awards vest, based on continued employment, in two substantially equal installments on each of the third and fourth anniversaries of the date of grant.
-Dividends are paid on the entirety of the grant from the date of the grant. - (2) Market value has been calculated as the closing market price of our common stock at December 30, 2011, the last trading day of 2011, of \$20.51, multiplied by the outstanding shares of unvested restricted stock for each named executive officer. - (3) These shares represent the maximum number of shares subject to the restricted stock awards the vesting of which is performance-based that may become eligible for vesting based on performance relative to the applicable performance objectives during the three year performance period beginning on the date of our initial public offering.
-If the maximum number of shares to which an executive will be entitled based on our performance relative to the performance hurdles set forth in the executive's award agreement become eligible for vesting following the completion of the performance period, these shares will then vest in two substantially equal installments, with the first installment vesting on the third anniversary of the date of grant and the second installment vesting on the fourth anniversary of the date of grant, subject to the executive's continued employment on those dates, based on continued employment, in two substantially equal installments on each of the third and fourth anniversaries of the date of grant.
+(3) These shares represent the maximum number of shares subject to the restricted stock awards the vesting of which is performance-based that may become eligible for vesting based on performance relative to the applicable performance objectives during the three year performance period beginning on the date of our initial public offering.
+If the maximum number of shares to which an executive will be entitled based on our performance relative to the performance hurdles set forth in the executive's award agreement become eligible for vesting following the completion of the performance period, these shares will then vest in two substantially equal installments, with the first installment vesting on the third anniversary of the date of grant, subject to the executive's continued employment on those dates, based on continued employment, in two substantially equal installments on each of the third and fourth anniversaries of the date of grant.
 Dividends are paid on the entirety of the grant from the date of the grant.